scornejob/gpuvmem/README.md

 # Usage

-Create your canvas or mod_in_0.fits with difmap or CASA, typically we use a FITS CASA CLEAN image of the desired object.
+Create your canvas or mod_in_0.fits with the image data in the header, typically we use a FITS CASA CLEAN dirty image of the desired object.

-Create your input.dat file with the following data and change the parameters if you want:
+Create your input.dat file with the following data and change the parameters as you need:

 ```
 noise_cut	100.5